agera-edc/DataSpaceConnector/blobspike/README.md

 We have 2 solutions to transfer data from a blob to another blob.

-- Make a copy from blob to blob with the beginCopy method.
+- Make a copy from blob to blob with the BlobClient.
-- Get a stream from blob to VM and transfer from VM to blob.
+- Use the [BlockBlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.specialized.blockblobclient?view=azure-java-stable) to get a stream from blob to VM and transfer from VM to blob with another stream.

 Pros: Network I/O is only between the 2 storage accounts.
 The client does not need to download any data.
 Cons: The storage account you download the data from needs to be accessible from the internet.
 With the stream, the provider and the storage account could be in common private network.
 Then, only the destination storage account would need to be accessible from the internet.